 Peter Phillips has worked with the ensemble to create, through good tuning and blend, the purity and clarity of sound which he feels best serves the repertoire from the late 15th to the early 17th centuries.

-They have performed in sacred and secular venues on six continents and give around 70 concerts each year.
+The ensemble gives around 80 concerts worldwide each year in sacred and secular venues.
 Gimell Records was set up in 1980 solely to record the group, and their recordings have attracted many awards throughout the world.

 Founder of The Tallis Scholars, Peter Phillips won an organ scholarship to St John’s College Oxford in 1972.